CycloneDX/cyclonedx-dotnet/README.md

 Pull requests are welcome.
 But please read the [CycloneDX contributing guidelines](https://github.com/CycloneDX/.github/blob/master/CONTRIBUTING.md) first.

-To build and test the solution locally you should have .NET Core 3.1 or .NET 6.0 installed.
+To build and test the solution locally you should have .NET 7.0 or .NET 6.0 installed.
 Standard commands like `dotnet build` and `dotnet test` work.

 Alternatively, you can use VS Code and the included devcontainer configuration